Nonye2K3/chia/Beginners-Guide.md

 # Basic information about Chia to get started

 Chia is a new type of crypto currency—basic information to get started.

-The software is still in development so is evolving
+A concept that is repeated a few times below-- Chia is based on capacity of pre-stored hash formulas  the user creates and stores--making blockchain process extremely fast/green.
+It is not the same as blockchain design on fast graphic cards doing millions of calculations to process 1 transaction.

 ## How it works